mrled/keymap.click/docs/devnotes.md

 # Active to do items

+## Improve the app title bar thing

+* Take up as little vertical space as possible
+* Put title on same line as debug controls
+* Probably hide debug controls behind hamburger menu?
+* I am thinking some kind of About panel should be accessible from there too.

 ## Nicer legend for the leader key

 Currently this is the Material Design Send Email icon (a paper airplane).